o1-labs/proof-systems/book/src/pickles/accumulation.md

 This simple, yet beautiful, observation turns out to be <u>extremely useful</u>: rather than explicitly sending the last-round message (which may be large/take the verifier a long time to check), the prover can instead prove that <u>he knows</u> a last-round message which <u>would make the verifier accept</u>, after all, sending the witness $\witness'$ is a particularly simple/inefficient PoK for $(\statement', \witness') \in \relation'$.

-The reductions in this document are all of this form (including the folding argument): receiving/verifying the last-round message would require too many resources of the verifier, hence we instead replace it with yet another reduction to yet another language (e.g. of half the size).
+The reductions in this document are all of this form (including the folding argument): receiving/verifying the last-round message would require too many resources (time/communication) of the verifier, hence we instead replace it with yet another reduction to yet another language (e.g. where the witness is now half the size).

 Hence we end up with a chain of reductions: going from the languages of the last-round messages.

-An "accumulation scheme" is just an example of such a chain of reductions which happens to contain a cycle.
+An "accumulation scheme" is just an example of such a chain of reductions which happens to be a cycle.
 Meaning the language is "self-reducing" via a series of interactive reductions.

 </details>

+**A Note On Fiat-Shamir:** All the protocols described here are public coin and hence in implementation the Fiat-Shamir transform is applied to avoid interaction: the verifiers challenges are sampled using a hash function (e.g. Poseidon) modelled as a reprogrammable random oracle.

 <!--